campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-10-12-16-06-43
+- Updated xanDoProgress New Window option to flow better for the user.
+Before it was click, run function and optionally open a new window.
+Now it is click, run function and optionally open a new window, THEN run the functionContinue in the new window.
+Now when opening the new window, progress can be shown.
+- Updated xanDoProgress Loading, now uses the module LoadingM instead of loading.php.
+This keeps the interface similar except for the larger progress bar info.
+- Added new response->jsPageURLSetNewWindow.
+- Fixed Readonly Elements by using a class .xanControlReadOnly as using the readonly tag also include flatpickr and select pickers.
+- Updated ContactMT/do-print.php to use xanDoProgress.
+- Added a Bluesky API example.
+Need to move to Xan Labs.
+- Added ContactMT->contactName* functions option to pass either the first or second part of the name.

 2025-10-06-14-18-57
 - Uppdate eleMeta.
 Added properties and moved eleMeta functions to functions-helpers.php.